ablwr/ablwr.github.io/_posts/2018-04-03-exploring-codecs-and-data-streams.md

 ## Fields

-Turns out when interlacing gets involved (I will forever hate it as a trouble-causing ancient compression algorithm), odd- or even-number sections can be defined as fields, and with interlacing, two frames equal one field.
+Turns out when interlacing gets involved (I will forever hate it as a trouble-causing ancient compression algorithm), odd- or even-number sections can be defined as fields, and with interlacing, two fields equal one frame.
 A field is like half the image and presumably has a pair out there, also presumably right next to it.
 But not necessarily a pair.

+*Thanks Joshua Ng for the correction made here: I meant as stated above, not "two frames equal one field" as previous stated.*

 ## Slices